 - Use paper towels to clean up messy spills like raw meat juices, then wipe with a cloth and hot water and dishwashing liquid.

 - Change reusable dish cloths or sponges regularly.
 Clean by rinsing, then:

 - wash in hot, soapy water, then soak overnight in a shallow dish of water with 5 to 10 drops of household bleach, then dry, or

 - put through the hot wash cycle in a washing machine, then dry.

 - Use a dishwasher or hot, soapy water to wash dishes.
 Let dishes air dry rather than drying with a tea towel.

 - Always cover stored food – even in the fridge or cupboard.
-Make sure you keep food covered when handling it outside (like when barbecuing) to keep out insects and bugs.
+Make sure you keep food covered when handling it outside (like when barbecuing) to keep out insects and bacteria.
 Use containers with tight-sealing lids.

 - Keep raw meat and chicken away from ready-to-eat food, fruit, and vegetables.
 Store at the bottom of the fridge to prevent any juices – which can contain harmful bacteria – from dripping onto other food.

-- Use one set of utensils for raw meat and chicken and another set for cooked food.
+- Use one set of utensils for raw meat and chicken, and another set for cooked food.
 Put cooked items on a clean plate, not one that's been used for raw ingredients.